St Anthony's Lighthouse: History

+Present day

 Today the light is automated, flashing every 15 seconds, with a red sector for The Manacles.
 The fog horn blasts once every 30 seconds.
-In 2022 the range of the light was reduced from 22 nautical miles to 12 (and the red sector light from 20 nmi to 9).
+In 2022 the range of the light was reduced from 22 nautical miles to 12 (and the red sector light from 20 nmi to 9); the optic remains in use but the light source is now LED.

+The lighthouse in popular culture

 St. Anthony's lighthouse was featured in the intro of the UK version of Jim Henson's Fraggle Rock, as "Fraggle Rock Lighthouse".
 Nearby St. Mawes is also featured in some scenes from the programme.
 It also featured in one of episode of Ragdoll Productions' preschool series; Tots TV.